StreetScout

 Where is Kew (Vic.)?

-Kew (Vic.) is a suburb of Victoria, Australia.
+Kew (Vic.) is a suburb of Victoria, Australia, in the Boroondara local government area.

 What is the population of Kew (Vic.)?